dworthen/js-yaml-front-matter/README.md

 __NOTE:__ The --- are required to denote the start and end of front matter.
 There must also be a newline after each ---.

-## Changelog v2.1.0
+## Changelog

-- Uses js-yaml v2.1.0
 - Now supports parsing JSON front matter.
-- The --- must have a newline after them.
+- There must be a newline after each ---.
 - Front matter is optional.

 ## TODO

-- Browser testing
+-

 ## Tests